statgen/vcfUtil/README.txt

 These files provide some programs for working on VCF files.
 --------------------------------------------------------------------------------
-To download & compile the required statgen library: make download
+To use git to clone the required statgen library: make cloneLib
-Next, to build this program:
+Next, to build libStatGen and this program: make
-  make
 To install:
   make install INSTALLDIR=pathToInstall